HinTak/harfbuzz-python-demos/README.md

 pycairo Python code, so in both kinds of outputs (ink-box based or descender/ascender+advance-width based), sub-pixel differences are expected.
 However, differences should not be beyond fractional pixels.

-See below for output demos.
+See below for output demos, and [vertical layout](README.vertical.md) for vertical-layout examples.

 # Requirement